netbox-community/ansible_modules/docs/getting_started/contributing/modules/architecture.rst

   class NetboxModule(object):
       """
-      Initialize connection to Netbox, sets AnsibleModule passed in to self.module to be used throughout the class
+      Initialize connection to NetBox, sets AnsibleModule passed in to self.module to be used throughout the class
       :params module (obj): Ansible Module object
       :params endpoint (str): Used to tell class which endpoint the logic needs to follow